HumabHatterZed/WhistleWindInscryptionMods/WhistleWindLobotomyMod/README.md

 ### Face the Fear.
 Make the Future.

 Inspired by KingSlime's mod, this is my own take on translating the abnormalities of Lobotomy Corporation into Inscryption.
-The cards in this mod are designed to be as faithful to their original counterparts as possible while still being "balanced".
+The cards in this mod are designed to be as faithful to their original counterparts as possible while still being quote-on-quote "balanced".

 Now featuring the abnormalities from Library of Ruina!

 Current Features:
-- 90+ obtainable cards
+- 90* obtainable cards
 - 11 starter decks
 - 7 challenges and cheats
 - 2 new choice nodes

-- 1 new item
+* Not including special cards obtained via events
 ## ‼️ REGARDING 2.0 ‼️
 With the 2.0 release, a number of structural changes have been made you need to be aware of.